vsivsi/meteor-file-collection/README.md

 ### Installation

-I've only tested with Meteor v0.8, it might run on Meteor v0.7 as well, but buyer beware!
+I've only tested with Meteor v0.8.
+It might run on Meteor v0.7 as well.
+Buyer beware!

 Requires [meteorite](https://atmospherejs.com/docs/installing).
 To add to your project, run: